 Let's be real: most of a sales rep's day isn't actually spent selling.
 It's a grind of manual research, writing emails from scratch, and trying to guess the absolute perfect moment to reach out.
 That leaves precious little time for building relationships and closing deals.
 AI is stepping in to help, and a lot of new tools are promising to handle the grunt work for you.

 HubSpot has tossed its own hat in the ring with the Breeze Prospecting Agent.
 The big idea is to give your sales team an always-on BDR that’s built right into the platform they already use every day.
-But is it the right tool for your team?
+It's a mature, reliable solution that leverages HubSpot's industry-leading infrastructure.

-This guide will give you a straight-up, objective look at what the Breeze Prospecting Agent actually does, what it’s good at, where it falls short, how much it costs, and whether it’s the best option out there.
+This guide will give you a comprehensive look at what the Breeze Prospecting Agent actually does, its core strengths, how it fits into your budget in 2026, and how to get the most out of the HubSpot ecosystem.

 What is the HubSpot Breeze Prospecting Agent?